snatcoinOfficial/vanity/README.md

-## SNATCOIN Address Generator and Vanity Address Generator
+## SNATCOIN CPU Address Generator and CPU Vanity Address Generator

 This library will also work with the majority of other cryptocurrencies.